 Classifications - The fund's investment adviser classifies the fund's assets and liabilities into three levels based on the inputs used to value the assets or liabilities.
 Level 1 values are based on quoted prices in active markets for identical securities.
 Level 2 values are based on significant observable market inputs, such as quoted prices for similar securities and quoted prices in inactive markets.
 Certain securities trading outside the U.S. may transfer between Level 1 and Level 2 due to valuation adjustments resulting from significant market movements following the close of local trading.
 Level 3 values are based on significant unobservable inputs that reflect the investment adviser's determination of assumptions that market participants might reasonably use in valuing the securities.
-The valuation levels are neflected as Level 2 because the inputs used to determine fair value may not always be quoted prices in an active market.
-The following tables present the fund's valuation levels as of November 30, 2024 (dollars in thousands):
+The valuation levels are not necessarily an indication of the risk or liquidity associated with the underlying investment.
+For example, U.S. government securities are reflected as Level 2 because the inputs used to determine fair value may not always be quoted prices in an active market.
+The fund's valuation levels as of May 31, 2025, were as follows (dollars in thousands):